Maritime Accident Lawyer in Houston TX

 Although the above maritime statutes and other admiralty laws impose liability on the owners and operators of sea vessels and maritime facilities for work injuries and occupational illnesses suffered by maritime workers and for wrongful deaths that occur aboard their vessels, many vessel owners and operators may turn to the Limitation of Liability Act to try to avoid financial liability to injured workers or the families of deceased seamen and passengers.

-The Limitation of Liability Act allows the owner-operator of a sea vessel to limit its liability under the Jones Act, the LHWCA, DOHSA, or other maritime law for injuries, illness or death caused by the unseaworthy condition of the vessel if that unseaworthy condition occurred without the knowledge of the owner or operator of the vessel.
+The Limitation of Liability Act (LOLA) allows the owner-operator of a sea vessel to limit its liability under the Jones Act, the LHWCA, DOHSA, or other general maritime law for injuries, illness, or death caused by the unseaworthy condition of the vessel if that unseaworthy condition occurred without the knowledge of the owner or operator of the vessel.
 Specifically, the Act limits a vessel owner’s liability to the value of the vessel and its “freight then pending” at the time that a claimant’s loss occurred.

-The Act was enacted in the mid-19th century, when ocean-based commerce represented a far more dangerous proposition due to weather, piracy, commerce raiding, and other hazards at sea that have largely been rendered obsolete in modern times.
+The Act was enacted in the mid-19th century when ocean-based commerce represented a far more dangerous proposition due to weather, piracy, commerce raiding, and other hazards at sea that have largely been rendered obsolete in modern times.
 Critics of the Act argue that the hazards no longer exist.

 Injured maritime workers or the families of those killed aboard vessels in international waters who may have a claim for compensation under maritime law may have their lawsuits consolidated into one action if a vessel owner files suit under the Act to limit its liability.